Best Sims Like Games To Play in 2024

 2. inZOI

-Scheduled for release in late 2024, inZOI is Krafton's ambitious entry into the life simulation genre, potentially rivaling The Sims series with its photorealistic visuals powered by Unreal Engine 5 and innovative gameplay features.
+Originally scheduled for release in late 2024, now pushed back to March 28, 2025, inZOI is Krafton's ambitious entry into the life simulation genre, potentially rivaling The Sims series with its photorealistic visuals powered by Unreal Engine 5 and innovative gameplay features.
 Like The Sims, inZOI immerses players in the day-to-day management of their characters' (Zois) needs, such as hunger and hygiene, while also providing an open-world filled with diverse homes, workplaces, and activities that reflect both universal and Korean-specific cultural aspects.

 What sets inZOI apart is its high graphical fidelity and unique in-game tools for character and home customization, including an AI-driven feature that allows players to create personalized decorative items, promising a next-gen life sim experience that could appeal to fans of The Sims looking for depth in simulation and customization.